Retreats & Events

 How to Make Wise Decisions You're Glad About Afterward

 Buddhist and Christian 5-Day Meditation

-This daylong retreat will include a variety of contemplative practices, including periods of silent meditation, body movement, walking meditation, walking the labyrinth, lectio divina, free time, and rest.
-Bring a packed lunch (hot tea and water provided), pillow, blanket, and journal or notebook.
+This daylong silent retreat will focus on the Divine invitation to Love through a variety of contemplative practices.
+It will include periods of silent meditation, body movement, walking meditation, walking the labyrinth, lectio divina, free time, and rest.
+Bring a packed lunch (hot tea and water provided), a pillow, blanket, and journal or notebook.

 LOCATION: Community Congregational Church, Tiburon, CA

 REGISTRATION: For more information and to register, contact Jane or Richard at 415-499-1420 or email email@example.com.

 Please join Fr.
 Vincent Pizzuto and the New Skellig Community for a retreat centered around the celebration of the liturgies of the Triduum (Easter Weekend).
 Our theme this year is Confronting Chaos Ancient and Modern.
 Retreatants are invited to truly make the liturgy what it is intended to be — "the work of the people."
 A synthesis of active participation in the liturgies as well as group and personal reflection weave the Holy Days into a deep immersion of community building and contemplative reflection on the Paschal Mystery of Christ's dying and rising.
 The weekend includes liturgical celebration, communal faith sharing, silent reflection, and contemplative enjoyment of our natural environs.

 DATES: March 29 – April 1 (Thursday 4:00 PM through Easter Sunday Liturgy and brunch)

 LOCATION: St. Columba's Inverness, 12835 Sir Francis Drake Blvd., Inverness, CA